-- reviewing The Banking Group's accounting policies related to financial instruments. - agreeing the terms of the derivatives to the confirmation provided by the derivative counterparty. - using our hedge accounting and valuations specialists - independently recalculated the fair value of all derivatives recorded by the Banking Group. - tested management's assumptions in relation to hedge capacity to determine if there is a sufficient level of floating rate loans and funding in order for the derivatives to be designated in hedge relationships. - performed hedge effectiveness calculations for a sample of derivatives and used these results to independently calculate an estimate of hedge ineffectiveness to compare to management's assessment.
+- reviewing The Banking Group's accounting policies related to financial instruments. - agreeing the terms of the derivatives to the confirmation provided by the derivative counterparty. - using our hedge accounting and valuations specialists - independently recalculated the fair value of all derivatives recorded by the Banking Group. - tested management's assumptions in relation to hedge capacity to determine if there is a sufficient an effective hedge relationship in order to qualify for hedge accounting and a greater level of ineffectiveness being recognised on those hedges that do continue to meet the requirements for hedge accounting.
+As a result, the Banking Group could experience significant volatility in the Income Statement from changes in the fair value of the derivatives.